• Proposed

 Habitat and Ecology

-Hygrocybe calciphila occurs in unimproved, semi-natural grasslands, in road verges, open woodlands, and deciduous scrublands.
+Hygrocybe calciphila occurs in unimproved, semi-natural grasslands, calcareous sand dunes, in road verges, open woodlands, and deciduous scrublands.
 It is always found on calcareous or basic soils (Boertmann 2010), from lowlands up to 2300 m alt. in the Pyrenees.
 Suitable grassland habitats are those traditionally managed by grazing (by cattle, horses, sheep, deer) and/or regular mowing.
-It is important to sustain management practices that maintain the low levels of available nitrogen and phosphorus in the soil favorable for the existence of many rare and threatened fungal species associated with semi-natural grasslands.
+It is important to sustain management practices that maintain the low levels of available nitrogen and phosphorus in the soil.

 Hygrocybe species were mostly regarded as saprotrophic in the past.
-Recently, Halbwachs et al. (2018) made an analysis of stable isotopes in their fruitbodies and suggested that Hygrocybe s. l. species are either endophytes or possibly form mycorrhizal relationships with plants.
+Recently, Halbwachs et al. (2018) made an analysis of stable isotopes in their fruitbodies and suggested that Hygrocybe s. l. species are biotrophic with plants and have some form of nutritional relationship with invertebrates.

 Threats